 DBHDD

 DCH

 Frequency of Verification:

-Annual

-Appendix C: Participant Service

-C-1/C-3: Service Speci fication
+Frequency of Verification:

-State laws, regulations and policies reference d in the specification are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request throu

-the Medicaid agency or the operating agency
+the Medicaid agency or the operating agency (if

 Service Type:

 Statutory Service

 Service:

 Prevocational Services

 Alternate Service Title (if any):

+HCDS Toward array

 HCBS Taxonomy:

-nebo razonomy.

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Category 3.
-Sub-Category 3.

 Category 4: Sub-Category 4:

 Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :
+Select one:

-Service is included in approved v waiver.
+Service is included in approved waiver.
 There is no change in service specifications.

-waiver.
+Service is included in approved waiver.
 The service specifications have been modified.

-Service is not included in the app proved waiver.